-- You don't have to worry about anyone hogging the bed or sleeping directly in the middle
+- You do not have to worry about anyone hogging the bed/covers or sleeping directly in the middle

 - There are no annoying habits you have to deal with

-- You’re not consistently looking at your phone wondering when and if he will call or text
+- You get a break from consistently looking at your phone—wondering when and if he will call or text

 - You can go on vacations with your girlfriends as much as you want

 - You don't have to worry how his mood will affect you

 - You're always guaranteed to have an orgasm

 - What time you eat and what you eat is your decision

 - The only person you have to depend on is you